Tenfleques/eyetracker/README.md

 ### TODO

-1. improve the video playback FPS
+1. improve the video playback FPS  [Done]
-2. add Mac OS support to the tracker and the application
+2. add Mac OS support to the tracker and the application [Done]
-3. improve the GUI
+3. improve the GUI [Still too technical]